Advanced Meters – FAQ

 Will AMI cause rates to change?

-AMI will provide the information and structure for PWC to shift to Time of Use (TOU) Electric rates – charging higher electric rates during peak hours.
-PWC will eventually convert to TOU rates once AMI is fully implemented several years away.
+AMI will provide the information and structure for PWC to shift to Time of Use (TOU) Electric rates - charging higher electric rates during peak hours.
+PWC will eventually convert to TOU rates in May 2019.
 It will also give customers more information to allow them to adjust how and when they use electricity so this will also be a savings to the customers.

 Will my account and usage information remain confidential?